Bertrand Mak

 Bertrand Mak is a Hong Kong–based British artist, designer and entrepreneur of Chinese descent.
 He is the founder and chief creator of art and luxury brand Sauvereign as well as the proprietor of CrystallineTM, a gold leafing technique he had reinvented in 2012.
-His designs have been worn by notable people including Lady Violet Manners, Lady Amelia and Eliza Spencer, Zara Tindall, Olivia Colman, Kristin Scott Thomas, Maria Sharapova, Cillian Murphy, and Brady Corbet.
+His designs have been worn by notable people including Lady Violet Manners, Lady Amelia and Eliza Spencer, Zara Tindall, Olivia Colman, Kristin Scott Thomas, Maria Sharapova, Cillian Murphy, Brady Corbet, Mahira Abdel Aziz, Michelle Dockery, Natalia Vodianova, and Kieran Culkin.

 Education and career

 Bertrand Mak attended Harrow School on an entrance music scholarship and won admission to the University of Cambridge.
 It was at Harrow where his interest in watches became the seed that grew into his career.
 After graduation, he worked as a management trainee for Louis Vuitton, subsequently joining Christie's as a watch specialist.
-In 2017, he founded R. Sanderson in collaboration with British shoemaker Rupert Sanderson, and in 2020, founded Sauvereign as an independent brand with stores in high-end luxury malls including Landmark, Elements and Bellavita.
-In his current venture, he collaborates with international studios and figures including Zohiko, Wing Shya, Christopher Makos, and Olivia Putman to create cross-disciplinary objects of wearable art.
+In 2017, he founded R. Sanderson in collaboration with British shoemaker Rupert Sanderson, and in 2020, founded Sauvereign as an independent brand with stores in high-end luxury malls including Landmark, Elements, and Bellavita.
+In his current venture, he collaborates with international studios and figures including Zohiko, Wing Shya, Christopher Makos, Olivia Putman, Kari Voutilainen, and Zeng Fanzhi to create cross-disciplinary objects of wearable art.